GeekGold Bonus for All Supporters at year's end: 1000!

 Club night: new grudges in a familiar setting

-G3 one night last month.
+I managed to get to G3 one night last month.
 Andy P and I sat down to renew our old Crimson Skies rivalry.
 The game proved to be the usual comedy of errors as I brought my own fortuitous bad luck to bear against Andy’s all-too-familiar poor piloting.
 I showed my typical skills as my pilots were continually getting Andy’s planes in their sights.
 Meanwhile I was enjoying the most ridiculous luck: every time Andy’s planes would’ve got their own guns to bear, my pilots failed their piloting rolls for extreme manoeuvres, and ended up miraculously careening out from under Andy’s guns.
 The upshot was that, by the midgame, Andy’s 2 planes were seriously damaged while both of mine had only suffered wing-stress fractures due to their failed manoeuvres.

 Andy did eventually manage to get a shot in, but it was too late by then: one of his planes had to flee because it had lost all its weapons; the other went down in a ball of flames shortly thereafter.
 Both pilots lived to nurse a grudge for another day though.
 And you can be sure he’ll be back some time or another to exercise it!